Locations:

 Honey-infused dressings are another solution that helps provide relief and reduce the likelihood of scarring.

-“When draining boils, wound care is a huge part of the struggle with HS, so we want to have dressings that help promote wound healing, as well as avoid causing more damage by ripping the skin or tearing the skin,” advises Dr. Kerns.
+“When draining boils, wound care is a huge part of the struggle with HS, so we want to have dressings that help promote wound healing, as well as avoid causing more damage by ripping the skin or tearing the skin,” she advises.
 “Even just applying honey to non-adhesive dressings and covering your open wounds can help.”

 Daily routine for people with hidradenitis suppurativa

-So, what’s the best way to use soap and body washes for hidradenitis suppurativa?
-Well, the goal is to keep your skin hydrated without causing more irritation by using gentle skin care products every day.
+The best way to use soap and body washes for hidradenitis suppurativa is to keep your skin hydrated without causing more irritation.
+You can do this by using gentle skin care products every day.
 At the very least, your daily skin care routine should include the following:

-• Use anti-inflammatory lotions, creams and natural dressings or warm compresses as needed for flare-ups.
+• Use anti-inflammatory lotions, creams and natural dressings or warm compresses as needed for flare-ups to help reduce their severity and decrease inflammation.

 Advertisement

-“Different topical regimens are really important,” says Dr. Kerns.
+“Different topical regimens are really important,” emphasizes Dr. Kerns.
 “The general recommendation is to rely on gentle skin care.”

 You want to avoid products or ingredients that can dry out or strip your skin of water, cause an allergic reaction or cause more clogging in your hair follicles.
 Some ingredients to avoid are: